dimyG/jekyll-theme-chirpy/_posts/2020-12-02-animations-with-d3-and-react.md

 I also used the [Devias Kit Pro](https://material-ui.com/store/items/devias-kit-pro/) for the layout and that was a wonderful choice since not only it supports a lot of things out of the box, but most importantly, it is very well written.
 I highly recommend it.
 JWT authentication was also added so that users can register and login to empower themselves with create, delete and update rights.
 The back end is a small api built with django rest framework.
-The project is hosted in heroku.
-You can see the source code visiting its [github](https://github.com/dimyG/algorithms_project) repository.
+You can see the source code in its [github](https://github.com/dimyG/algorithms_project) repository.

+> ***Note***: Algozoom is currently hosted on heroku under a free tier and this means that the application goes
+> to sleep if doesn't receive any traffic for 30 minutes.
+Awaking from sleep takes some time, so if you experience a delay
+> of a few seconds when you try to visit the website, know that you are awaking it.